7th Oct, 2024

 Setting up your own business might not be at the forefront of most school pupils' minds.
 Chloe Lawson bucked the trend by establishing Chloe's Kitchen Creations aged 17.
 As she explains, entrepreneurship may not be a piece of cake but it's a route that more young people should consider.

-Entrepreneur Chloe Lawson
+Entrepreneur and business owner Chloe Lawson

 When did you get the first inkling that working for yourself might be right for you?